dohlee/chromoformer/preprocessing/README.md

 # Data preprocessing pipeline

-We provide the whole data preprocessing pipeline used in this study as a single snakemake pipeline.
+We provide the whole data preprocessing pipeline used in this study as a single `snakemake` pipeline.

-Running this pipeline will automatically 1) download all the relevant tagAlign files from Roadmap Epigenomics (for the 11 cell types analyzed in the study), 2) convert the tagAlign files into BAM files using `bedtools bedtobam`, 3) save the read depths throughout the hg19 reference genome as bedGraph files using `bedtools genomecov` and 4) convert the read depth signal to npz files.
-Using npz file makes it easy to extract histone read depth signals in the form of numpy array.

 ### Quickstart